 Other National Requirements.
 Many countries, in an effort to address air quality concerns, are adopting previous versions of European or United Nations Economic Commission for Europe mobile source emissions regulations.
 Some countries have adopted more advanced regulations based on the most recent version of European or U.S. regulations; for example, China has adopted the most recent European standards to be implemented in the 2008-2010 timeframe.
 Korea and Taiwan have adopted very stringent U.S.-based standards for gasoline vehicles, and European-based standards for diesel vehicles.
 Because fleet average requirements do not apply, some vehicle emissions control systems may have to be redesigned to meet the requirements in these markets.
-Furthermore, not all of these countries have adopted appropriate fuel quality standards to accompany the stringent emissions standards adopted.
-This could lead to compliance problems, particularly if OBD or in-use surveillance requirements are implemented.
-Japan has unique standards and test procedures, and is considering more stringent standards for implementation in 2009.
+Furthermore, not all of these countries have adopted appropriate fuel quality standards to accompany the stringent emissions standards and test procedures, and is considering more stringent standards for implementation in 2009.
 This may require unique emissions control systems be designed for the Japanese market.
 Canadian criteria emissions regulations are aligned with U.S. federal Tier 2 requirements.